jbaldwin0/jbaldwin0/README.md

-I am a computer science student currently working through the material available on The Odin Project in addition to the projects assigned for my classes and the problems on leetcode.
+I am a computer science student at UMGC.
+Most of the projects I am working on are either related to specfic courses I am taking, or to help me learn more about web development.